 I mentioned a while ago how enamoured I am with Shane Koyczan’s work.
 An especially special poem (is “poem” the right word?) is Instructions for a Bad Day.
 It struck me.
 It gave me hope.
 And I’ve been telling people about it over and over.

 The medical world is small, and like any small community it has its inherent problems.
 Piss someone important off and you can find doors closed in your face all over the world.
 Those born into the medical world often seem to have an advantage over the First Generations.
 Know the right people and you’ve gotContinue reading “Hope for the Medical Community”

+In keeping with my general broodiness and my current Neonatology rotation, I couldn’t let “Blog it for Babies” go by.
 BIFB is an attempt to raise funds and deliver equipment to a clinic in Bangladesh, where infant mortality is extremely high.
 They want to raise awareness too, so if you can’t afford to donate (likeContinue reading “Blog it for Babies: About How I Almost Wasn’t”

 So, here is a little secret about my horrible little third year surgery experience: I never got to assist.
 I never got to cut.
 I never got to stitch.
 I think it was a combination of me having a poor attitude, me being too scared to ask, and the registrar being an arse.
 BUT myContinue reading “Surgery in the Wild”